privatezero/amiapresentation2017/README.md

+# Automation and Similarity: an Introduction to Perceptual Hashing
-# Presentation for AMIA 2017 by Andrew Weaver
+## Presentation for AMIA 2017 by Andrew Weaver

-## Built in [reveal.js](https://github.com/hakimel/reveal.js/).
+### Built in [reveal.js](https://github.com/hakimel/reveal.js/).
 To view, open index.html in a web browser.

+Currently viewable online at [http://privatezero.github.io/amiapresentation2017/](http://privatezero.github.io/amiapresentation2017/)

 For reveal.js license see LICENSE.
 Presentation content is licensed under the following Creative Commons license: